CBN Graduate Program Requirements

 Graduate Degrees Offered

-M.S. (plan-A and plan-B) in Neuroscience or Biological Sciences
+M.S.
+Biological Sciences

 Ph.D. in Neuroscience or Biological Sciences

 The department offers graduate study and research leading to a Master of Biological Science (M.S.) degree or a Doctor of Philosophy (Ph.D.) in either Neuroscience or Biological Sciences.
 Prospective students wishing to apply directly to the Department of Cell Biology & Neuroscience must first secure a faculty mentor prior to the on-line application process.
 Applicants applying through the Molecular BIOSciences Program do not need to secure a mentor prior to application.

 Ph.D. and M.S.
 Degree Programs

 A Bachelor's degree in an area of Biology, Chemistry, Physics, Applied Math or Psychology is recommended.
 Students with Bachelor’s degrees outside these areas are also encouraged to apply; such students will generally be required to complete appropriate courses while enrolled at MSU to make up subject matter deficiencies prior to full acceptance into the Ph.D. and Masters programs.
 Factors that the department uses in its admissions process may include GRE scores, TOEFL scores (for non-native English speakers), reference letters, GPA and previous coursework and research experience.

 The Department of Cell Biology & Neuroscience also participates in the Molecular BIOSciences Program at MSU.
 This is an interdisciplinary graduate training program that includes faculty from a wide range of departments specializing in aspects of biology on the MSU campus.